 Caring for each other with mask wearing in busy community inside places is the socially responsible thing to do whilst case numbers are high.
 This is because this is a disease where a person can have no symptoms but still be able to transmit a potentially deadly virus to others.

-Citizens who live in households with an older person or someone in their household who is medically vulnerable need to be able to be protected from coming in too close contact with others out in public buildings, arts venues, buses, trains and superstores.
+Thousands of citizens live in households with an older person or someone in their household who is medically vulnerable.
+These people need to be able to be protected from coming in too close contact with others whilst they are out in public buildings, arts venues, buses, trains and superstores.

 Millions of self-employed people find it difficult to afford to take time off work as they are not eligible for sick pay from an employer.
 In 2020 the Office for National Statistics reported more than 5 million self employed people which make up 15.3% of employment nationally.
 (9)